 Keep an extra battery and memory card handy as it takes some time to find your own rhythm within the dancers.
 You are going to want to take a lot of pics.
 I'd also recommend shooting during rehearsals as your camera's flash, and yourself jumping up and down on the stage, is sure to irritate paying patrons.

-"Sometimes we have to let go of all we think we know in order to absorb the authenticity of the moment" - Gonzo files.
 Keep an extra battery and memory card handy as it takes some time to find your own rhythm with the dancers, and you are going to want to take a lot of pics.
 I'd also recommend shooting during rehearsals as your camera's flash, and you jumping up and down on the stage, is sure to iritate paying patrons.

 Wednesday, November 28, 2007